 Turtles are remarkable as the only creature with an exterior shell that is bone and part of their spine.

-Turtles, like other reptiles can be found basking on roads and rocks and logs when the temperature reaches approx. 21 degrees C in the morning.
+Turtles, like other reptiles (snakes) are often found basking on roads and rocks and logs when the temperature reaches approx. 21 degrees C in the early morning.

-Turtles also take a long time to mature until they can reproduce- up to 15 years.
+Turtles take a long time to mature until they can reproduce- up to 15 years.

-They need to live a long time because they have very low recruitment rates (few surviving offspring); in fact only 1% of turtle eggs will make it to adulthood on average.
+Turtles need to live a long time because they have very low recruitment rates (few surviving offspring); in fact even for snapping turtles which lay more eggs than other species, less than 0.1% of turtle eggs will make it to adulthood .

 This is because eggs and hatchlings face many threats;